intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 ## Conflict of Interest

-The RSCE is expected to avoid even the appearance of conflict of interest or judgment in performing these roles.
+The RSCE is expected to avoid even the appearance of conflict of interest or judgment in performing their role.
 To ensure this, the RSCE will be subject to a conflict of interest policy established by the IETF LLC.